 Whether standing over a machine groggily in your kitchen or waiting in line at a local cafe, we can all agree that coffee is what starts most people’s mornings.

 Today, the shop sits just three miles from the Los Angeles International Airport.
-It’s known for its duality: being a swanky cafe as well as the source of fragrant and freshly-roasted coffee beans.
+It’s known for its chill duality: being a swanky cafe as well as the source of fragrant and freshly-roasted coffee beans.

 The commonality of coffee shops means that branding them is well-charted territory for designers, but branding a combination cafe and roastery known for its location and firmly-embedded heritage is perhaps a feat of its own.

 The first challenge in branding Smoky Hollow Coffee Roasters was defining its community and company role.